 Method of Detection of Melamine in Milk and Milk Products (USFDA Method)

 A liquid chromatography triple quadrupole tandem mass spectrometry (LCMS/MS) method for residues of melamine consists of an initial extraction with 2.5% aqueous formic acid, followed by a series of filtration, centrifugation, and dilution steps.
 The method is used for detection of both Melamine and Cyanuric Acid using HILIC LC Column.
 Melamine is detected in positive ion mode and cyanuric acid in negative ion mode.
-The extracts are analysed by LC-MS/MS. Analyte concentrations are calculated using external standard calibration with a standard curve prepared in a pre-fortified control matrix which has been carried through the extraction procedure.
+The extracts are analyzed by LC-MS/MS. Analyte concentrations are calculated using external standard calibration with a standard curve prepared in a pre-fortified control matrix which has been carried through the extraction procedure.

 Chemicals and Reagents